mangalist/mangalist.github.io/index.md

 : No. They are not scanlations or unauthorized fan translations.
 All manga and light novels are *official* English releases.

 Are they pirated?
 : No. They are acquired legally, as in bought for you using your money.
-If they're not for sale or they're on subscription services like Renta! and NETCOMICS, I can't get them for you.
+If they're not for sale or they're on subscription/pay-per-chapter services like Renta! and NETCOMICS, I can't get them.

 Are they physical books?
 : No. The books are in digital format aka ebooks.